1. The virtual appliance

 You have now completed the VirtualBox-specific steps.

-4. Installation under VMware ESXi
+4. Installation in VMware ESXi

 4.1.
 Prerequisites